locoframework/loco-rails/README.md

 | ----- | refresh page |
 | new version of article 1 is visible | new version of article 1 is visible |

 So, you need to constantly refresh page to get an actual list of articles.
 Or you need to provide, as developer, some *"live"* functionality through AJAX or WebSockets.
-This requires a lot of unnecessary work/code for an every each element like that.
+This requires a lot of unnecessary work/code for an every each element of your app like that.
 It should be much easier.
 And by easier, I mean ~1 significant line of code on the server and front-end side.
-With Loco you can solve this problem like this:
+With Loco you can solve this problem like the following code presents:

 ```ruby
 # app/controllers/user/articles_controller.rb